-I know what you’re thinking: nobody wants to read your blog.
+I know you’re thinking: Medical blogging is a lot of work.
+Nobody wants to read your blog.

 You don’t want to write for free.